 Acrylic acid is synthesized by the oxidation of propene via acrolein.

-GAA has 2 main application, for the polymeric application and for the manufacture of acrylate esters.
+GAA has two main applications, for the polymeric application and for the manufacture of acrylate esters.

 Glacial acrylic acid is commonly used as an additive in a variety of copolymer-based finishes, coatings, adhesives, inks, lubricants, textile, leather, paper finishes, floor polish, plastics, scale inhibitors, hair styling and finishing products, paints, lacquers, plastics, adhesives, dispersants, and thickeners.

 It is also used in a range of esters for specialist applications such as in water treatment chemicals when it’s copolymerised with acrylamides, in drilling fluids, in mineral processing chemicals, detergent builders and in super absorbents polymers (SAP) for the production of nappies and sanitary products.